A country that offers so much more than you could ever expect

 Today begins with an overnight flight to Iran's capital, Tehran.
 Arriving on Day 2, we head straight to our hotel before an afternoon's city tour.
 Take in the sights and sounds clamouring for your attention on our way to the National Jewels Museum.
 This cavernous building houses the ostentatious Persian 'Crown Jewels' - including the pearl-encrusted Kiani diadem worn by the sixth King of the Qajar Dynasty.

 We make a visit to the UNESCO-listed Golestan Palace Complex today, also known as the Palace of Flowers.
 While its origins might date back to the 16th century, much of the building you see today is the result of 400 years of architectural evolution.
 Here you will see the spectacular Marble Throne, the Karim Khani Nook, and the incredible Mirror Hall, a sparkling room named for its mirrored walls and ceilings.
+Next, we head to the Carpet Museum of Iran to discover the story behind one of the country's most famous exports.
+The striking 1970's museum was designed to resemble a carpet loom, and houses a wide range of exquisite Persian carpets dating back as far as the 16th century.

 We board the local train to Kashan this morning, an oasis city on the edge of the Maranjab Desert, and once a holiday area for the kings of the Safavid dynasty.
 The city is now popular thanks to its large and ornate houses that were built around the 17 and 1800's, with spectacular carvings that are typical of Persian architecture.